hm461/uq4covid.github.io/vignettes/BinomialCalibration.md

 # Introduction

 The aim of this document is to think about how to calibrate COVID-19 simulations from the MetaWards model.
-Blah blah blah.

 # Various COVID-19 data